 Leo is known for its distinctive shape, with the stars of the Sickle forming the lion’s head, Regulus marking the heart, Chertan and Zosma the rump, and Denebola the tail.
 Regulus, the constellation’s brightest star, is the 21st brightest star in the sky.

-Other notable stars in Leo include the red dwarf Wolf 359, one of the nearest stars to the Sun at a distance of only 7.856 light years, Caffau’s Star, one of the oldest known stars in our galaxy, with an estimated age of 13 billion years, the carbon star CW Leonis, the brightest star in the infrared N-band, the Mira variable R Leonis, and the white supergiant Eta Leonis.
+Other notable stars in Leo include the red dwarf Wolf 359, one of the nearest stars to the Sun at a distance of only 7.856 light years, Caffau’s Star, one of the oldest known stars in our galaxy, with an estimated age of 13 billion years, Icarus (MACS J1149 LS1), one of the most distant stars discovered to date, the carbon star CW Leonis, the brightest star in the infrared N-band, the Mira variable R Leonis, and the white supergiant Eta Leonis.

 Leo also contains many bright deep sky objects.
 The best-known ones are the galaxy groups known as the Leo Triplet (Messier 65 Group) and the Leo I (Messier 96) Group.
 The Leo Triplet consists of the galaxies Messier 65, Messier 66 and NGC 3628 (the Hamburger Galaxy), while the Leo I group includes the bright galaxies Messier 95, Messier 96 and Messier 105.